 Longview's Board determines the level of risk which Longview is prepared to assume in achieving its strategic objectives.
 The Board oversees how the risks are managed at Longview, aiming to minimise their impact where possible.
 Finally, the Board, with assistance from the Risk Audit and Compliance Committee ("RACC") has responsibility for Longview's risk governance framework, including oversight of the investment management activities undertaken by Longview Partners LLP.
-The Board meets at least four times a year and receives risk management reporting and recommendations via the RACC.
+The Board meets four times a year and receives risk management reporting and recommendations via the RACC.
 On an annual basis, the Board, via the RACC undertakes a review of Longview's risk management to ensure that the firm's Risk Strategy continues to be fit for purpose.
-Longview Partners UK Board ("LPU"), as the managing member of the LLP, delegates the day-to-day management and all matters connected with the conduct of LLP's business to the Executive Committee of the LLP ("ExCo") and the LPG Board delegates the day-to-day management of its business to the LPG Executive Committee in Guernsey.
+As the governing body of LPG, the Board has formally delegated the day-to-day management and all matters connected with the conduct of LLP's business to its Managing Member, Longview Partners (UK) Limited ("LPU").
+In turn, and via the Board of LPU, those matters are further delegated to the Executive Committee of the LLP ("ExCo").
+LPG Board delegates the day-to-day management of its business to the LPG Executive Committee in Guernsey.

 The Board has delegated oversight for group risk to the RACC to help it meet its oversight responsibility, specifically with regard to the integrity of the financial reporting, audit arrangements, risk management, compliance oversight, control audit arrangements and governance framework of the Group.
 LPG, as the entity responsible for Group Risk oversees risk via its Business Risk function which resides in Guernsey and is led by the Head of Group Risk.
-Business Risk prepares reports, including a quarterly Risk Register, made available to the RACC and the relevant Boards to enable them to effectively monitor the respective activities under their responsibility.
+Business Risk prepares reports, including a quarterly Risk Register, made available to the RACC and the LPG and LPU boards to enable them to effectively monitor the respective activities under their responsibility.